-Whether it is a gruelling sportive or a long training ride in preparation for one, optimal nutrition, along with consistent training and realistic pacing, is one of the key requisites for success.
+Whether it is a gruelling sportive or a long training ride, optimal nutrition, along with consistent training and realistic pacing, is one of the key requisites for success.
 Get it wrong, too little or too much, and you may come to a halt, reduce training benefits and significantly increase the time you will need to recover from the ride.

 500 ml of typical sports drink mixed at 6% will give you 30 g of carbohydrate, as well as essential electrolytes, so, on top of this, a 80-90 kg rider might also consume:

-- 3 mini pitta breads with peanut butter (18 g of carbohydrates each) = 54 g
+- Three mini pitta breads with peanut butter (18 g of carbohydrates each) = 54 g

-- 2 brioche rolls with jam (28 g of carbohydrates each) = 56 g
+- Two brioche rolls with jam (28 g of carbohydrates each) = 56 g

 So, it is not too hard to take on enough, but also fairly easy to overdo it.
 We are all individuals and while some riders thrive on gels alone, others need some form of real food.
 It is essential to experiment in training with what and how much food works for you.
 It can be a good strategy to eat more real food earlier on in a ride and then switch to gels later on, when you might not be able to stomach real food.

 Your body will struggle to process more than this and, trying to force too much down, will result in you feeling bloated and maybe suffering from gastric distress.
 Pacing and fuelling are intrinsically linked and, if you are pushing too hard, you won’t be able to digest your food.
 There are however a number of steps you can take to avoid stomach problems on the bike.

 On training rides, if you are trying to lose weight, you will want to stick towards the lower end of this scale but you will have to pay close attention to pacing as you will be more reliant of your fat stores for energy and your body can only access these at relatively low intensities.